adgellida/chocolateyautomaticpackages/ReadMe.md

 * k-litecodecpackbasic - not automatic yet
 * llftool - not automatic yet
 * meld - not automatic yet
-* mousecontroller - not automatic yet
 * mro - not automatic yet
 * orwelldevcpp - not automatic yet
 * rmprepusb - not automatic yet
-* rollbackrx - not automatic yet

 ##manual by now - problems with not updated version on website showed##